oxu2/BodyFatCalculator/README.md

 ![ShinyPreview](BodyFatShiny/ShinyPreview.png)

 ## Acknowledgements
-This project is a project of STAT 628 Fall 2021 UW-Madison, supervised by Prof. Hyunseung Kang.
+This is a project of STAT 628 Fall 2021 at UW-Madison, supervised by Prof. Hyunseung Kang.

 ## Contributors